-Tactical strengths: Also early adopters of AI (Machine Learning) and recently, the Blockchain (Blockchain Workbench), Microsoft is providing its developers with more and better reasons to use its storage space from a practical point of view.
+Also early adopters of AI (Machine Learning) and recently, the Blockchain (Blockchain Workbench), Microsoft is providing its developers with more and better reasons to use its storage space for practicality.

 For a comparison of the storage types via Azure and pricing for each, click here.

-Weaponry: Probably the first of the CSP batch that provided cloud computing and therefore has had the experience of honing ways of storing and retrieving data for larger businesses, International Business Machines (or IBM) can be considered as the grandfather of data storage.
+Probably the first of the CSP batch that provided cloud computing.
+It therefore has had the experience of honing ways of storing and retrieving data for larger businesses.
+International Business Machines (or IBM) can be considered as the grandfather of data storage.

 For more insight into the complex costing table, visit the IBM storage pricing page here.

-Tactical strengths: Their security is their biggest pride and strength and makes them a firm favourite for large companies, financial institutions and potentially governmental institutions and departments.
-The fact that they do not actively advertise as much as Google or Microsoft is telling regarding their need to provide secrecy and protection of their existing clients.
+The fact that they do not actively advertise as much as Google or Microsoft is telling.
+They clearly need to provide high secrecy and protection for their existing clients.

-One such feature unique to the way data is stored on their cloud servers is using Information Dispersal Algorithms (IDAs) to separate data in unrecognizable “slices” that are distributed across data centers.
+One such feature unique to the way data is stored on their cloud servers is using Information Dispersal Algorithms (IDAs).
+This helps to separate data in unrecognizable “slices” that are distributed across datacenters.

-So basically the complete copy of the data resides in any single storage node, and only a subset of nodes needs to be available in order to fully retrieve the data on the network – kind of the way peer-to-peer sharing or encryption works.
+So basically the complete copy of the data resides in any single storage node, and only a subset of nodes are available in order to fully retrieve the data on the network.
+This is similar to how peer-to-peer sharing or data encryption works.

-And speaking of heavy encryption, they have allegedly recently also started on the Blockchain and are experimenting with a particular Cryptocurrency to enable ease of payments for data storage and movement.
+And speaking of heavy encryption, they have allegedly recently also started on the Blockchain and are experimenting with a particular Cryptocurrency to enable ease of payments.
 This in the light of IBM with its Watson platform looking to become more of a cloud-based data operating system.